lozlette/city-spot/README.md

 ### Development

 We first began creating wireframes to work out the structure of the website and content placement.
-From then, we were able to establish the endpoints, models and routes needed for our app.
+From then we were able to establish the endpoints, models, and routes needed for our app.
 We firstly began to develop our backend API using Mongoose, and created three of our main models; City, Continent, and User, as well as the controllers.
 We were then able to test our routes making adjustments needed to populate the accurate information we wanted to display, using Insomnia as our client.
-We then created a seeds file and added the data for both Continent and City schemas.
+We then created a seeds file and added the data for both Continent and City to kick-start our database.

 Frontend setup
 -setting up components and pages